antoine-tran/Hedera/README.md

    for many information extraction jobs.
 Hedera provides a fast way to skip redundant snapshots and only triggers the extraction when detecting the big changes in semantics of the documents.
-A typical workflow for a fast extraction
+A typical workflow for a fast reading and extraction is as follows:
+   - An ETLReader object is implemented and instantiated.
+The reader is pushed down to the very first phase of the inputting cycle in Hadoop, thereby to avoid passing irrelevant text to the next layer.
+   - dsfsd